 Calcium homeostasis, parathyroid hormones and analogues.
-ATC code:
+ATC Code:

 Pharmacology: Pharmacodynamics: Mechanism of action:

-Risk factor: Independent risk factors, for example, low BMD, age, the existence of previous fracture, family history of hip fractures, high bone turnover and low body mass index should be considered in order to identify women and men at increased risk of osteoporotic fractures who could benefit from treatment.
+Risk Factors: Independent risk factors, for example, low BMD, age, the existence of previous fracture, family history of hip fractures, high bone turnover and low body mass index should be considered in order to identify women and men at increased risk of osteoporotic fractures who could benefit from treatment.

-Premenopausal women with glucocorticoid-induced osteoporosis should be considered at high risk for fracture if they have a prevalent fracture or a combination of risk factors that place them at high risk for fracture (e.g. low bone density [e.g. T score ≤-2], sustained high dose glucocorticoid therapy [e.g. ≥7.5 mg/day for at least 6 months], high underlying disease activity, low sex steroid levels).
+Premenopausal women with glucocorticoid-induced osteoporosis should be considered at high risk for fracture if they have a prevalent fracture or a combination of risk factors that place them at high risk for fracture (e.g., low bone density [e.g., T score ≤-2], sustained high dose glucocorticoid therapy [e.g., ≥7.5 mg/day for at least 6 months], high underlying disease activity, low sex steroid levels).

-Post menopausal osteoporosis: The pivotal study included 1637 postmenopausal women (mean age 69.5 years).
+Postmenopausal osteoporosis: The pivotal study included 1637 postmenopausal women (mean age 69.5 years).
 At baseline, ninety percent of the patients had one or more vertebral fractures, and on average, vertebral BMD was 0.82 g/cm2

 Click on icon to see table/diagram/image